-- Strand 1 Teaching and learning Quality first teaching and learning in every lesson, every day, to close the attainment gap. - Strand 2 Targeted academic support Education Recovery, supporting pupils whose education has been worse affected throughout the pandemic and/or prior poor attainment.
+- Strand 1 Teaching and learning Quality first teaching and learning in every lesson, every day, to close the attainment gap. - Strand 2 Targeted academic support supporting pupils whose education has been affected by prior poor attainment or absence.
 This includes improving the attendance of our disadvantaged pupils. - Strand 3 Wider strategies Strategies to remove potential barriers to learning and provide children with the skills, opportunities and resources to achieve well; now and in the future and develop their life chances.
 Strategies to develop the whole child; addressing social and interpersonal barriers, challenging low aspirations and providing children with experiences and opportunities that broaden their horizons and expand their skills.